tuda-geo/resmda/docs/manual/about.rst

 In the following an introduction to the ES-MDA (Ensemble Smoother with Multiple Data Assimilation) algorithm following [EmRe13]_:

-In history-matching problems, it is common to only consider the parameter-estimation problem (neglecting model uncertainties).
-In that case, the analyzed vector of model parameters :math:`m^a` is given by
+In history-matching problems, it is common to consider solely the parameter-estimation problem and thereby neglecting model uncertainties.
+Thus, unlike EnKF, the parameters and states are always consistent (Thulin et al., 2007).
+This fact helps to explain the better data matches obtained by ES-MDA compared to EnKF.
+The analyzed vector of model parameters :math:`m^a` is given in that case by

 .. math::
     m_j^a = m_j^f + C_\text{MD}^f \left(C_\text{DD}^f + \alpha C_\text{D}